Good stacking is not "more peptides." It is adding the missing piece after the main compound has already defined the problem.

 The modern soft-tissue baseline is BPC-157 + TB-500 + NAD+.
 BPC-157 supports the blood-flow and repair-signal side.
 TB-500 supports repair-cell migration and tissue organization.
 NAD+ funds the energy cost of repair.

-- Inflammatory cycling: add KPV.
+- Inflammatory cycling: KPV.

-- Poor collagen or tissue quality: add GHK-Cu.
+- Poor collagen or tissue quality: GHK-Cu.

-- Nerve pain: route toward ARA-290 or nerve-specific protocols.
+- Nerve pain: ARA-290 or nerve-specific protocols.

 Do not inject into tendons, joints, nerves, or deep structures at home.
 Near-injury SubQ can be useful when the area is easy and safe to reach; deep structures should route to normal SubQ or clinician care.